 I was born in the South-West but educated by Northerners; my spiritual teacher came from the East.

-The only thing I know for sure is that I'm going to die.
-I would like to die standing up and with a few regrets as possible.
+I would like to die standing up and with as few regrets as possible.

 This blog evolves more or less chaotically.
 It started with a (still ongoing) personal experiment about negativity for which I'm using the #100DaysToOffload challenge as a framework.
 However, I neither publish a post every day nor write in the context of that experiment only.